-The department of Water resources maintains a network of tide gauges throughout the western part of the including gauges on Lake Malombe and the Shire River.
+The department of Water resources maintains a network of tide gauges throughout the western part of the Lake including gauges on Lake Malombe and the Shire River.
+Hydrographic office and department of water resources were engaged in hydrographic survey of Shire River and its main distributaries in order to come up with Lower Shire River flooding Model and zero water gauge reading.